-We also have seniors participating in the New Visions Academy.
-These students gain valuable experience in engineering, health care, law and government, and business while working for local organizations.
+"To foster education through a cohesive environment of mutual respect, positive self-esteem, and responsible citizenship." experiences attending classes for half the day and reporting to the worksite for the remainder of the school day.
+Not only do these students experience in engineering, health care, law and government, and business while working for local organizations.
 This provided the opportunity to earn academic credit while preparing for rigorous Advanced Placement courses.